 A thick mane and tail, and abundantly feathered legs are desired.
-Gypsy horses are strong, small draft types with short backs, heavily muscled hindquarters and large hooves.
+These breeds are strong, small draft types with short backs, heavily muscled hindquarters and large hooves.
 Horses are found in all heights, but 14 to 15.2 hands high is the classic size.

 Breed profile originally posted on Dec.
 15, 2006.